 There is symmetrical T2/FLAIR hyperintensity and T1 hypointensity seen in bilateral globus pallidus.
 No evidence of diffusion restriction (not shown).
 No evidence of blooming on SWI.
-Rest of the bilateral cerebral hemispheres and deep grey matter structures are unremarkable.
-On reviewing the post natal history, there was severe neonatal jaundice with unconjugated bilirubin level of 30mg/dl.
+The rest of the bilateral cerebral hemispheres and deep grey matter structures are unremarkable.
+On reviewing the post-natal history, there was severe neonatal jaundice with an unconjugated bilirubin level of 30mg/dl.

 - Kernicterus (chronic bilirubin encephalopathy) results from neurotoxicity of excessive unconjugated bilirubin affecting the neonatal brain.